Commentary

-Below are eight opinion and analysis pieces that reflect my voice and perspective on national and local politics, labor and economic equity, social justice, and international affairs.
-I served as a Herald Community Newspapers weekly op-ed columnist for 14 years, from 2008 to 2022.
-I have also contributed to Newsday.
+Below are eight opinion and analysis pieces that reflect my perspective on national and local politics and international affairs.

 DALE, or Deferred Action for Labor Enforcement, is a national campaign sponsored by the National Day Laborer Organizing Network to get the word out that immigrant workers who report labor violations cannot be deported, according to 2022 orders by the Biden administration.
 Above, Rosa Romero of Hempstead protesting for workers’ rights in front of Nick’s Pizza in Rockville Centre in February 2023. // Photo by Scott A. Brinton/Long Island Advocate.